by Kevin Smokler

 I would also add Hélène Cixous, Clarice Lispector, Virginia Woolf, J. M. Coetzee, and John Berger, as other literary mentors.
 And many poets from Denise Levertov to Muriel Rukeyser to Rexroth to Miłosz.
 Whitman, of course.

 TTW: I read all the time, because I think, growing up my books were my community.
 That’s where I would write in the margins, “Yes, exactly.”
 They kept me sane at times when I was very, very lonely and wondering, “Does anyone else feel like this?”

 KS: You have a great line in Refuge that says, “We don’t pick our obsessions, our obsessions pick us.”
 Do your admirers demand you return to the topics you’ve written about whether you want to or not?
 I’m sure people still ask you about “Cancer” and “The Great Salt Lake,” things like that.

 TTW: It’s funny, just recently, I was asked to talk about Refuge in Salt Lake City at Westminster College.
 It was the first time in twenty years that I had been asked to speak about this book at a college or university in my home state of Utah.

 I think it’s important that as writers we ask the tough questions in our communities and beyond, but that we do it in a way that opens hearts rather than closes them.
-And I think that’s best done through story, but for me each book is inspired by a question—a question that keeps me up a night, that’s burning bright.
-With Refuge it was “How do we find refuge in change?”
-With Leap it was “What do I believe?”
-And with this book it was, “How do we find beauty in a broken world?”
+And I think that’s best done through story, but for me each book is inspired by a question—a question that keeps me up at night, that’s burning bright.
+With Refuge it was “how do we find refuge in change?”
+With Leap it was “what do I believe?”
+And with this book it was “how do we find beauty in a broken world?”

 KS: How do you know when one project is over and the next one begins?